dmarks2/liferay-plugin-intellij/documentation/osgi_components.md

 For custom Gogo Shell commands a reference is added to the property `osgi.command.function`.
 The property refers to the public methods of the class, so you can go the declaration.
 Renaming support is added, too.

+A run configuration can be added, so that you can execute gogo shell commands directly from your workspace.
+For custom OSGi commands a run marker is added to the method to execute the command directly.